-The Organisation for Economic Co-operation and Development’s (OECD) policy paper “Gender Equality and Women’s Empowerment in Fragile and Conflict-affected Situations: A Review of Donor Support” (October 2017) reveals how the development community often misses these opportunities.
 Development programs tend to include women affected by conflict and violence as passive beneficiaries, rather than as active agents in strengthening gender equality, peacebuilding, and sustainable development.
-Where development partners do support women’s agency in strengthening recovery and reconciliation in rural areas, they often fail to link these activities to wider processes of women’s mobilization, peacebuilding, and statebuilding.
-These gaps reflect a general neglect of the ways in which a gender perspective can strengthen wider responses to conflict and fragility.
+And where development partners do support women’s agency in strengthening recovery and reconciliation in rural areas, they often fail to link these activities to wider processes of women’s mobilization, peacebuilding, and statebuilding.